Blue Star Contemporary

 Blue Star Contemporary is a non-profit contemporary art institution located in San Antonio, Texas.
 It was established by a group of artists in 1986 after the success of the Blue Star Exhibition, a show featuring the work of local contemporary artists in the former Blue Star Ice and Cold Storage warehouse.
-Blue Star Contemporary is the longest-running non-profit contemporary art space in the city.
 Blue Star Contemporary, also known as BSC, is run by Executive Director Mary Heathcott.
-Open calls for artists from Texas, the United States, and abroad are held on an annual basis.

 Background

 Blue Star Contemporary is housed in a renovated warehouse in the Blue Star Arts Complex, a mixed-use development containing lofts, apartments, galleries, artist studios, retail stores, and restaurants.
-The Blue Star Arts Complex is a stop on the VIA Metropolitan Transit VIVA Culture bus route.
 BSC is a part of the King Williams Cultural Arts District in the Southtown neighborhood and is located along the San Antonio River Walk.

 Blue Star Contemporary is at the center of San Antonio's First Friday Art Walk, an event that takes place on the first Friday of each month and is intended to provide "a free showcase of the art community in San Antonio."
 Blue Star Contemporary is credited as being a revitalizing force for the arts district and surrounding neighborhoods.
 Contemporary Art Month (CAM), San Antonio's month-long celebration of local contemporary art in July, started at the museum.

-Current programs
+Programs

-Current BSC programs include Creative Classrooms, a free six-week program that brings artists to school classrooms for weekly lessons, the MOSAIC Student Artist Program, a free after-school program for students interested in learning about the arts, and the Berlin Residency Program, a three-month residency at the Künstlerhaus Bethanien granted to four artists from Bexar County annually.
+In 2016, BSC programs included Creative Classrooms, a free six-week program that brings artists to school classrooms for weekly lessons, the MOSAIC Student Artist Program, a free after-school program for students interested in learning about the arts, and the Berlin Residency Program, a three-month residency at the Künstlerhaus Bethanien granted to four artists from Bexar County annually.
 Blue Star Contemporary partnered with BiblioTech, Bexar County's digital library, to open a reading room in the museum's Arts Education Lab in 2016.